ARM-software/edge-iot-arch-guide/source/FWU/MBFW/chapter3-fwupdate.md

 ### Post-capsule install -- Reboot success

-.. note:: When the Normal world controls flash, FWU and UEFI are within the same \
+> Note: When the Normal world controls flash, FWU and UEFI are within the same
-   execution context.
-In this case, the activations and returns between FWU and \
+> execution context.
+In this case, the activations and returns between FWU and
-   UEFI are internal to the UEFI implementation.
+> UEFI are internal to the UEFI implementation.

 ![post-capsule install](images/post-capsule_install.jpg)